sairamkiran9/AttnGAN-trans/README.md

 <h1> AttnGAN<sub>TRANS</sub> </h1>

-Implementation of Pytorch for recreating the key results of the TransGAN models in the paper <a href=""> Transformer Models for Enhancing AttnGAN based Text to Image Generation </a> by S Naveen, M S S Ram Kiran, M Indupriya, T V Manikanta and P V Sudeep.<br>
+Implementation of Pytorch for recreating the key results of the AttnGAN<sub>TRANS</SUB> models in the paper <a href=""> Transformer Models for Enhancing AttnGAN based Text to Image Generation </a> by S Naveen, M S S Ram Kiran, M Indupriya, T V Manikanta and P V Sudeep.<br>

 <img src="./imgs/Architecture.png" width="950px">

 ### Code Setup

 - `bird` is implemented in google colab
-- `coco` is implemented in local machine (NVIDIA Quadro RTX 8000).
+- `coco` is implemented in our local machine (NVIDIA Quadro RTX 8000).

 ### Dependencies

-python 3.6
+- `python 3.6`

-Pytorch
+- `Pytorch`

 In addition, please add the project folder to PYTHONPATH and `pip install` the following packages while running in local machine:
 - `python-dateutil`